-Leona Wisoker started out as a writer when she was eight.
+Leona R. Wisoker started out as a writer when she was eight.
 Her parents made the deadly mistake of praising her work, and friends and family alike have had to wade through piles of her writing ever since.
 This is, thankfully, not as tedious a task as it used to be (or so she is assured).

-Secrets of the Sands, Guardians of the Desert, Bells of the Kingdom, and Fires of the Desert are also being sold through The Scribbling Lion.
-Book five (the last in this series, tentatively titled Servants of the Desert) is in progress, as is a followup series.
+Secrets of the Sands (sold out), Guardians of the Desert, Bells of the Kingdom, and Fires of the Desert are also being sold through The Scribbling Lion.
+Book five, Servants of the Sands, launched in January 2018, alongside its companion novella, Salt City.
+UPDATE as of 8/23/20: Servants of the Sands will be reissued as two books, with additional content.
+Release date TBD.

-She is listed on Goodreads, Facebook, Twitter, and Shelfari; at the moment, she is most often, though erratically, on both Twitter and Facebook, and hopes to clear her desk enough to rejoin the civilized world before 2017.
+2017 2018 ummmm…… someday.
 Social media in general is updated in the rare moments between the completion of one overdue project and the beginning of the next.